zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 That web site represents a defined set of versions of this collection and automatically gets updated whenever a pull request gets merged into the repository branch that corresponds to the version.
-The automatic update mechanism is implemented in the GitHub Actions workflow file ``.github/workflows/docs.yml``.
+The automatic update mechanism is implemented in the GitHub Actions workflow "publish" (in file ``.github/workflows/publish.yml``).

 The versions to be represented on that site are defined in ``docs/source/conf.py`` in the section for "sphinx-versioning".